 SIMPLE IRA

-Smaller businesses often use a SIMPLE IRA to offer a retirement plan without the complexity of a traditional 401(k).
-This plan allows both the business owner and employees to contribute, with the business usually matching contributions.
+A SIMPLE IRA can be a practical option for smaller businesses that want a retirement plan without the added complexity of a traditional 401(k).
+Contributions can be made by both employees and the business owner, with the business generally matching those contributions.

 Cash Balance or Defined Benefit Plan

 A cash balance or defined benefit plan offers a pension-style structure that can support larger contributions than many standard retirement accounts.
-Annual contribution limits are based on factors such as age, income, and plan design, which can make these plans especially attractive for profitable business owners looking to accelerate retirement savings.
+Because contribution limits depend on factors such as age, income, and plan design, these plans can be particularly attractive for profitable business owners.

 Because they require ongoing contributions and more administration, they are generally best suited for established businesses with consistent income.